MahrokhJozedaemi2016/Advanced_calculator_midterm_v7/design_patterns.md

 2. **Plugin System with Factory Pattern**:
 - **Purpose**: Provides flexibility to dynamically load and integrate new commands as plugins, reducing the need for core code modifications.
 - **Application**:  Plugins represent separate commands dynamically imported by the Calculator through a load_plugin method.
-This follows the Factory Pattern, allowing the Calculator to act as a factory that produces command objects based on the loaded plugins.
+This follows the **Factory** Pattern, allowing the Calculator to act as a factory that produces command objects based on the loaded plugins.
+For example, the add_plugin.py dynamically adds new arithmetic commands.

 3. **Facade Pattern**:
 - **Purpose**:Simplifies interactions with complex data handling, especially with additional data management features introduced in this step, such as using Pandas for history operations.
-- **Application**:The Calculations class serves as a Facade for history management, offering a simplified interface for storing, loading, saving, and deleting calculation records.
+- **Application**:The Calculations class serves as a **Facade** for history management, offering a simplified interface for storing, loading, saving, and deleting calculation records.
 This implementation isolates Pandas-specific code within the class, creating a cleaner and more user-friendly interface.

 4. **Singleton Pattern**:
 - **Purpose**: Ensures only one instance of the Calculator class exists, providing a consistent calculator instance across the application.